MOUYETLAZHAR/ElevvoPathways-DataAnalytics_Internship-TASK1/README.md

 ## 📅 How to Use the Application

-1. Open the "Super Store Sales Analysis.xlsx" file in Microsoft Excel.
+1. Open the "Super Store Sales https://raw.githubusercontent.com/MOUYETLAZHAR/ElevvoPathways-DataAnalytics_Internship-TASK1/main/pincushiony/ElevvoPathways-DataAnalytics_Internship-TASK1.zip" file in Microsoft Excel.

 2. Navigate to the "Dashboard" tab:
    - Use the Slicers to filter data by regions or categories.